-Main P art (Purpose is to engage in activities that will help the participants to Time: 25-60 mins improve sport-specific skills and fitness in a fun context FUN, FITNESS, FUNDAN MENTALS) Remember the 3 Fun Principles throughout your lesson К EY COACHING POINTS 1.
+Main Pa art (Purpose is to engage in activities that will help the participants to Time: 25-60 mins improve improve sport-specific skills and fitness in a fun context FUN, FITNESS, FUNDAN ΛENTALS) Remember the 3 Fun Principles throughout your lesson K CEY COACHING POINTS 1.
 Participants must be active most of the time (not standing around) Be able to see all 2.
 Gymnasts must experience many small successes while doing participants in your group activities (activities broken down into many small steps) at all times 3.
-Children must play most of the time Correct errors as they occur Incorporate activities to develop both physical (ESPF) and motor by providing constructive & components (ABCS) - remember what you chose as a fitness focus for the specific feedback lesson on the first page of your lesson plan Provide feedback to Review FMP from previous week and focus on 1 new FMP for the lesson reinforce effort, trying, etc. Demonstration of, and instruction for, activities Use fun ways to switch Safety instructions specific to activities (as required) another event Teach skills by sequential steps (drills/progressions) Be enthusiastic, stand don't 3 or more activities linked in the proper order sit and use good body Use circuits Tasks at stations (don't forget your task cards)) language Tasks at stations (don't forget your task cards!)
-Activities provide challenges so that gymnasts learn and improve while Use different teaching enjoying themselves styles (direct, guided Activities that are adapted to the age of the gymnasts discovery & indirect) ٥ Activities that are adapted to the age of the gyrimasis Activities that are adapted to the fitness level & individual needs of the Teach to different learning styles (visual, auditory, gymnasts kinesthetic) Activities that are adapted to the ability levels of the gymnasts ГΛ Activities that are relevant to the Gym Sport SIER/HARDER variations Be able to recognize when Activities that ideally serve two purposes at the same time - skill an activity need to be development and fitness improvement changed for an individual Gymnasts allowed ample time to practice each activity Adjust activities so Use supplementary equipment to assist with teaching/learning of skills participants can be within Use equipment (large and small) effectively their 'Challenge Zone' (not too hard & not too easy) - if the participant's success rate is approximately 2 times out of 3 tries, then the activity represents a suitable challenge SA FETY CONSIDERATIONS Inspect equipment prior to use Use equipment properly Access gymnasts' level of fatigue Monitor gymnasts' behaviour Know your club's Emergency Action Plan Gymnasts' attire (hair tied back, no jewelry, etc.) Know how to file accident reports
+Children must play most of the time Correct errors as they occur Incorporate activities to develop both physical (ESPF) and motor by providing constructive & components (ABCS) - remember what you chose as a fitness focus for the specific feedback lesson on the first page of your lesson plan Provide feedback to Review FMP from previous week and focus on 1 new FMP for the lesson reinforce effort, trying, etc. Demonstration of, and instruction for, activities Use fun ways to switch Safety instructions specific to activities (as required) another event Teach skills by sequential steps (drills/progressions) Be enthusiastic, stand don't 3 or more activities linked in the proper order sit and use good body Use circuits language Tasks at stations (don't forget your task cards!)
+Use different teaching Activities provide challenges so that gymnasts learn and improve while styles (direct, guided enjoying themselves discovery & indirect) Activities that are adapted to the age of the gymnasts Teach to different learning Activities that are adapted to the fitness level & individual needs of the styles (visual, auditory, gymnasts kinesthetic) Activities that are adapted to the ability levels of the gymnasts EA: SIER/HARDER variations Activities that are relevant to the Gym Sport Be able to recognize when Activities that ideally serve two purposes at the same time - skill an activity need to be development and fitness improvement changed for an individual Gymnasts allowed ample time to practice each activity Adjust activities so Use supplementary equipment to assist with teaching/learning of skills participants can be within Use equipment (large and small) effectively their 'Challenge Zone' (not too hard & not too easy) - if the participant's success rate is approximately 2 times out of 3 tries, then the activity represents a suitable challenge SA FETY CONSIDERATIONS Inspect equipment prior to use Use equipment properly Access gymnasts' level of fatigue Monitor gymnasts' behaviour Know your club's Emergency Action Plan Gymnasts' attire (hair tied back, no jewelry, etc.) Know how to file accident reports